Colette (2018 film): Production

 It was first announced on February 1, 2016, that Colette would be directed by Still Alice's (2014) Wash Westmoreland, who co-wrote the script with his late Still Alice collaborator and husband Richard Glatzer.
 The film reunites the producing team behind Carol, Number 9 Films and Killer Films.
 Bold Films financed and co-produced the film, marking the company's first foray into the UK.
 On the same day Deadline announced that Keira Knightley would star as Colette.
 On May 15, 2017, it was announced that Dominic West would join the cast as Colette's first husband.
 Chris Pratt, Josh Henderson and Sullivan Stapleton were also considered.
-Deadline announced on May 23, 2017 that Denise Gough, Fiona Shaw, Robert Pugh, and Rebecca Root had joined Knightley and West in the film.
+Deadline announced on May 23, 2017, that Denise Gough, Fiona Shaw, Robert Pugh, and Rebecca Root had joined Knightley and West in the film.
 On June 21, 2017, it was announced that Eleanor Tomlinson and Aiysha Hart had joined the cast.

-It was announced by Gary Michael Walters that production would start filming in summer 2017.
+Gary Michael Walters announced that production would start filming in the summer of 2017.
 On May 26, 2017, the film's crew was spotted filming at Cogges Manor Farm, Witney in Oxfordshire.

 Cogges Manor Farm doubled as Collette's childhood home.
 Salcy Park in Northamptonshire was used as her country house.
 Most of the Paris scenes were not shot in Paris, but in Budapest, Hungary.

 Release

 The film had its world premiere at the Sundance Film Festival on January 20, 2018.
 Shortly after, Bleecker Street, 30West and Lionsgate acquired US and UK distribution rights to the film, respectively.
-It was released in the United States on September 21, 2018 to "select theatres" and wide released on October 12, 2018.
+It was released in the United States on September 21, 2018, to "select theatres" and wide released on October 12, 2018.
 It was released in the United Kingdom on January 11, 2019.